Bentalls: Bristol department store

+The group's first foray into the south-west of England was ill-fated, however, with the outlet failing to turn a profit and proving to be a financial drain on the wider business.
+It was closed within two years.

 Recent history

-In 2000, the chain rejected a £27 million offer from its rival Allders.
-In January 2001, Bentalls sold their loss-making Bristol store which had previously been occupied by John Lewis to rivals House of Fraser for £16.35 million.
+In 2000, the chain rejected a £27 million offer from competitor Allders.
+In January 2001, the loss-making Bristol store was sold to House of Fraser for £16.35 million.

 In June of that year, the family-owned rival department store chain Fenwick purchased Bentalls for £70.8 million.
 The Bentall family's shareholding at the time was 38%, with Frank Bentall's great-grandson Edward Bentall being the chairman.
-The company's turnover was £108.2 million.
-The chain then consisted of six stores: Bracknell, Ealing, Kingston upon Thames, Lakeside, Tonbridge and Worthing.
+The company's turnover was £108.2 million, trading across six department stores.

-Fenwick subsequently sold the Lakeside store to Allders and the leases of the Bentalls sites in Ealing, Tonbridge and Worthing to the Bournemouth based Beales group.
+Fenwick subsequently sold the Lakeside store to Allders and the leases of the Bentalls sites in Ealing, Tonbridge and Worthing to the Bournemouth-based Beales group.
 The successful stores in Kingston upon Thames and Bracknell were retained.
 The Bracknell branch was replaced in September 2017 by a new Fenwick store as part of The Lexicon development.

-Current operations

-Kingston is one of the largest retail centres in the south-east and Bentalls itself is popular among many shoppers.
-In the days approaching Christmas, Bentalls Kingston is said to take over £1 million per day.
+The former flagship Bentalls department store in Kingston upon Thames was rebranded as Fenwick in 2023.
+As of 2025 Bentalls PLC still exists as a company, though it has been classified as dormant since 2017.